jameshughes89/cs2XX-ComputerArchitecture/site/labs/comparisons/comparisons.rst

         * Output ``1`` when the value is zero

 #.
-Create a circuit to check if a given 8 bit signed integer greater than zero
+Create a circuit to check if a given 8 bit signed integer is greater than zero

     * Check if some value ``> 0``

 #.
-Create a circuit to check if a given 8 bit signed integer greater than or equal to zero
+Create a circuit to check if a given 8 bit signed integer is greater than or equal to zero

     * Check if some value ``>= 0``